vwillyams/garbage-ECSJobDemos/Documentation/content/getting_started.md

 }
 ```

-However **MonoBehaviour** inherits from a number of other classes; each containing their own set of data - none of which are in use by the script above.
+However **MonoBehaviour** inherts from a number of other classes; each containing their own set of data - none of which are in use by the script above.
 Therefore we have just wasted a bunch of memory for no good reason.
 So we need to think about what data we really need to optimize the code.

 ## Component System - A step into a new era